 What a fantastic concert Lizzie Ball and Classical Kicks delivered to a packed house at the Cavendish Hall on Tuesday 10 September to open our 2019/20 season!
 It lived up to its billing of delivering classical music in a down to earth manner for a wider audience.
 And what a manner!
 During the evening the quartet delighted the audience with Astor Piazzolla’s Histoire du Tango, Bela Bartok’s Six Romanian Dances and Manuel de Falla’s Seven Spanish Songs.
-The concert also included Hungarian Dances (Brahms), Manuel Ponce’s Estrellita and Consuelo Velasquez’s Besame Mucho.
-There was also a performance of Max Richter’s variations of Viviald’s Four Seaons, part of which was recorded on the night.
+The concert also included Hungarian Dances (Brahms), Manuel Ponce’s Estrellita, Consuelo Velasquez’s Besame Mucho, Max Richter’s variations of Vivaldi’s Four Seaons, and Bluegrass Medley which was recorded on the night:

 Although the programme suggested an evening of Bartok, Piazzolla, Velazquez, Vivaldi and Copland, each piece was staged with a Classical Kicks twist.
 Vivaldi deconstructed perhaps best sums it up.
 The musicality was wonderful with each piece played exquisitely by musicians at the top of their game.